US STOCKS-Retail gloom, tech weakness pin down Wall Street

 By Medha Singh

-Nov 20 (Reuters) - U.S. stocks were set to open sharply lower on Tuesday as poor forecasts from retailers including Target Corp and Kohls Corp for the holiday quarter fed into a market driven lower this week by concerns about demand for iPhones.
+Nov 20 (Reuters) - The S&P 500 hit a three-week low on Tuesday as weak results and forecasts from a bunch of retailers including Target and Kohl’s fanned worries about holiday season sales, while tech stocks continued to slide on concerns about iPhone sales.

-Another drop in Apple Inc in premarket trading was adding to the pressure as the stock that led the market through much of its bull run looked poised to open at its lowest level since May, putting the tech heavy Nasdaq on course to fall more than 2 percent at the open.
+Apple Inc’s 3.8 percent fall added to the pressure as the stock that led the market through much of its bull run opened at its lowest level since early May, pushing the tech-heavy Nasdaq to more than 7-month lows.

 Goldman Sachs trimmed its price target on Apple for the second time in just over a week, saying the balance of price and features in the new iPhone XR may not have been well-received by users outside of the United States.

-Kohl’s Corp fell 12.4 percent after its full-year profit forecast fell below expectations.
+Department store operator Kohl’s Corp shed 10.9 percent after its full-year profit forecast fell below expectations.

-Shares in home improvement chain Lowe’s Companies Inc fell 7.3 percent after it unveiled more restructuring plans in the face of worse-than-expected comparable sales numbers.

 “It’s a growth related selloff.
 It’s not a specific name.
 People think growth has peaked and earnings have peaked,” said Michael Antonelli, managing director, institutional sales trading at Robert W. Baird in Milwaukee.